Vodnikova domačija: It’s like visiting a countryside in Ljubljana, with a great twist of culture!

 Although it was Vodnik who got the first public statue in Slovenia, many feel that his role in the creation of Slovenian national consciousness hasn’t been recognized enough.
 After the Habsburgs retook the Slovenian lands, Vodnik who was known as a Francophile and Napoleon supporter became politically and professionally excluded.
 After years of very difficult living conditions, the father of Slovenian poetry died on the winter evening in 1819.

 Yes! to Štalca pri Vodniku Inn

 At Štalca pri Vodniku inn they are still using recipes from the Vodnik’s 1799 Kuharske bukve (Chef’s Booklets).
 No wonder roast potatoes with smoked veal prepared by the two hundred years old recipe are still house specialty here.

-Štalca pri Vodniku Inn also offers rooms for rent.
+Štalca pri Vodniku Inn also offers rooms.